 To provide dinners as a cook, no special skills or extra time are required.
-Free supplies (trays, bags and cover sheets) are available in a marked cabinet in the kitchen of the Lower Church Hall.
+Free trays and other supplies and instructions are available at the rear church exits and in the kitchen of the Lower Church Hall.

 When you prepare a meal at home, simply place single portions of a balanced meal into the tray, cover it tightly with your own foil, label the contents on the sheet provided, bag the tray, and place the dinner in your freezer.

-At your convenience, return your frozen meals to the Parish House (rectory) from 9 a.m. to 5 p.m. weekdays or from 10:40 a.m. to 1 p.m.
-Sundays.
-Meals may also be dropped off to the freezer in the kitchen of the Lower Church Hall.
+Return your frozen meals to the Parish House (rectory) from 9 a.m. to 5 p.m. weekdays or from 10:40 a.m. to 1 p.m.
+Sundays, or to the Lower Church Hall on Sunday mornings.

-To serve as a visitor, you will see your client in his or her home for at least one hour per week to deliver the necessary number of meals.
-Additional time and assistance to an individual client is at your discretion.
+To serve as a visitor, you will see your client in his or her home for about one hour per week to deliver the necessary number of meals.
+Additional time and assistance to the client are at your discretion.